 No commercial or fast food lunches may be brought to school or delivered by a third party delivery service (Door Dash, Uber Eats, etc.) without permission of the administration.
 No students should bring soda/carbonated beverages for lunch, nor should they bring beverages containing caffeine.
 Chewing gum is not allowed on school property at any time.

 Parent volunteers are needed to assist with supervision during this time.
-All parent volunteers must complete Virtus training.
+All parent volunteers must complete Virtus training, and they must wear their Virtus badges visibly on their person.

 School Activities/Organizations